 This Proxy Statement provides you with detailed information about the matters on which you are requested to vote your shares.
 We are subject to the information reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), applicable to foreign private issuers.
 We fulfill these requirements by filing reports with the SEC.
 Our filings with the SEC may be inspected without charge at the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
 20549.
 Information on the operation of the Public Reference Room can be obtained by calling the SEC at 1-800-SEC-0330.
-Our filings are also available to the public on the SEC's website at www.sec.gov and on the website of the ISA, at: www.magna.isa.gov.il and on the TASE's website at maya.tase.co.il.
+Our filings are also available to the public on the SEC's website at www.megna.isa.gov.il and on the TASE's website at maya.tase.co.il.
 We encourage you to read the entire Proxy Statement carefully.

 As a foreign private issuer, we are exempt from the rules under the Exchange Act related to the furnishing and content of proxy statements.
-The circulation of this Notice of 2019 Annual General Meeting of Shareholders and Proxy Statement should not be taken as an admission that we are subject to the proxy rules under the Exchange Act.
+The circulation of this Notice of 2022 Annual General Meeting of Shareholders and Proxy Statement should not be taken as an admission that we are subject to the proxy rules under the Exchange Act.